A Guide to Sustainable Thanksgiving Party Planning

 Don’t scrape the leftovers into the garbage.
 Instead, start eating with smaller portions, and eat with your stomach, not your eyes.

-Then, put the leftovers to use.
-Give them to friends or family and use them in other recipes.
+Then, put the leftovers to good use.
+Give them to friends and family or use them in other recipes.

 If you can’t stomach the idea of more Thanksgiving food, put the leftovers in the freezer.
 I guarantee you’ll be happy about it in several weeks or months.